Sparse Randomized Approximation of Normal Cycles: Introduction

-A theoretically grounded solution to these issues is the concept of normal-cycle, which also originated \cite{Federer} in the study of Geometric measure theory.
-The application of this representation for computational anatomy and LDDMM, was recently suggested in \cite{NCThesis,NCpaper}.
-The normal-cycle representation of shape is a generalization of the current associated to the shape.
-The current associated to a surface is a linear functional integrating test differential forms against the surface.
-On the other hand, a normal-cycle is defined as a current associated to the \tit{unit normal bundle} of the surface.
-Therefore, the normal-cycle associated to a surface is a linear functional integrating test differential forms, over the unit normal bundle of the surface.
-As such, the normal-cycle representation has access to an enriched representation of the associated shape.
-Intuitively, the normal-cycle representation is not only sensitive to the rate of change of the surface, but also the rate of change of the normal vectors, which is of course connected to the curvatures of the underlying surface.
-This link is formalized in \cite{NCThesis}.
-Indeed, one may even prove the Normal cycles representation `contains information' about the mean and Gaussian curvatures of the surface locally.
+A theoretically grounded solution is the normal cycles representation, which originates in geometric measure theory~\cite{Federer,Federer1959} and has been applied to computational anatomy and LDDMM~\cite{NCThesis,NCpaper}.
+Whereas the current associated to a surface integrates test differential forms over the surface itself, the normal cycle integrates them over the surface's \tit{unit normal bundle}, yielding an enriched representation that is sensitive not only to the surface but also to the rate of change of its normal vectors.
+As a consequence, the normal cycle locally encodes the mean and Gaussian curvatures of the surface~\cite{NCThesis}.